thomasWeise/moptipy/README.md

 In the code below, we illustrate how to extract these information.
 Notice that you *must* always use the instances of `Process` in a [`with` block](https://peps.python.org/pep-0343/):
 Once this block is left, the log file will be written.
-If you use it outside of a `with` block, no log file will be generated.
+If you do not use a `with` block, no log file will be generated.

 Let us now look at a concrete example, which is also available as file [examples/single_run_rls_onemax](https://thomasweise.github.io/moptipy/examples/single_run_rls_onemax.html).
 As example domain, we use [bit strings](https://thomasweise.github.io/moptipy/moptipy.spaces.html#module-moptipy.spaces.bitstrings) of length `n = 10` and try to solve the well-known [`OneMax`](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#module-moptipy.examples.bitstrings.onemax) problem using the well-known [`RLS`](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#module-moptipy.algorithms.rls).